he-mans/data_structures/README.md

 -
 replica of a phonebook implementing a double hashed hashtable to save contacts

+avl_tree.c
+-
+implenetation of avl tree using recursion

 queue.java
 -
 implementation of priority queue data structure using 2D array